C.J. Abrams Player Props: Nationals vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks pitching staff ranks 21st in the league with a collective 8.5 strikeouts per nine innings.
+- The 8.4 strikeouts per nine innings put together by the Diamondbacks pitching staff ranks 23rd in the league.

-- The Diamondbacks have a 4.36 team ERA that ranks 19th across all MLB pitching staffs.
+- The Diamondbacks' 4.37 team ERA ranks 19th among all league pitching staffs.

-- The left-hander last appeared on Thursday against the Colorado Rockies, when he threw seven scoreless innings while giving up two hits.
+- His last appearance was on Thursday against the Colorado Rockies, when the righty threw 5 2/3 innings, surrendering three earned runs while allowing seven hits.

-- The 25-year-old has put together a 3.73 ERA and 5.5 strikeouts per nine innings across eight games this season, while giving up a batting average of .233 to his opponents.
+- The 30-year-old has an ERA of 5.40, with 6.9 strikeouts per nine innings, in four games this season.
+Opponents are batting .292 against him.

 © 2023 Data Skrive.
 All rights reserved.